Advanced Predictive Analytics versus Traditional Historical Forecasting

 |Eliminates the need for over-simplifying assumptions.
 Explicitly quantifies and represents reliability, maintenance tasks, shipment delays, repair effectiveness, and other sources of uncertainty.
 Models aging on a component level.
 Includes complex, probabilistic age modeling including independent component aging and restoration, updating of age distributions based on failure or maintenance events.||vs||Requires many over-simplifying assumptions about the nature of inputs that include uncertainty.
 Uses static time models; assumes that asset, parts, and components do not age over years of operation.
 Assumes maintenance is unchanging over time|

 Rigorous predictive analysis must be applied rather than limiting our approach to unfocused, historical data mining that merely identifies interesting correlations.
-Complete, evolving, iterative, and time-dependent decision analysis can deliver accurate views of the future.
+Complete, evolving, iterative, and time-dependent decision analysis can deliver accurate views of the future so manufacturers should find ways to capitalize on data analytics.

 This article was written by Serg Posadas, the VP of Industry Solutions at Clockwork Solutions.
 He brings depth of experience to Clockwork in technical and strategic leadership.
 Serg has been with Clockwork for eight years following a 22-yr Marine Corps career.